 Award amounts vary depending on student need (gap) to meet tuition/fee costs.
-2022-2023 eligibility is limited to students who file the 2022-2023 Free Application for Federal Student Aid (FAFSA) by November 1, 2022, and who enroll in 6 credits or more per semester.
+2023-2024 eligibility is limited to students who file the 2022-2023 Free Application for Federal Student Aid (FAFSA) by November 1, 2023, and who enroll in 6 credits or more per semester.
 Undergraduate students only.
-FUNDING: State of Mass.